Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: Encounter data collection

 \subsection{Capturing beacon encounters}

-Each dongle and beacon has a coarse-grained timer of 1-minute resolution ($\clk_\did$ and $\clk_\bid$ respectively), which is set to the initial clock value provided by the backend, and subsequently increments every minute.
+Each \update{user device} and beacon has a coarse-grained timer of 1-minute resolution ($\clk_\did$ and $\clk_\bid$ respectively), which is set to the initial clock value provided by the backend, and subsequently increments every minute.
 A device stores its timer value to local storage at intervals of fixed length $L$, called epochs.
-A variable tracks the epoch id or the number of epochs elapsed since the device's start ($\epochid_\did$ and $\epochid_\bid$ for the dongle and beacon, respectively).
-In practice, we suggest epoch length $L=15~\text{minutes}$.
+A variable tracks the epoch id or the number of epochs elapsed since the device's start ($\epochid_\did$ and $\epochid_\bid$ for a \update{user device} and beacon, respectively).
+In our prototype, we use epoch length $L=15~\text{minutes}$, similar to recent {\ct} systems.